Paradoxical Size Constancy

 Read on for more on size-constancy.

 Size constancy is such a powerful effect.
 Any parallel lines will appear (at least for some observers) to diverge with distance, if set a bit obliquely within the converging lines of a perspective (like for example the edges of the platform above).
 But now look at the stereo pair of pictures below.
-(If you don’t yet have the knack of viewing stereo picture pairs without a viewer, first go to one of these sites for a brilliant tutorial).
+If you don’t yet have the knack of viewing stereo picture pairs without a viewer, first try this tutorial.
+If that doesn’t help, try some similar sites, by searching on “Viewing 3d pictures”.

 In our picture pair, the bars are strictly parallel.
 The paradoxical point is that even when viewed in 3D as not receding into the underpass, but as lying in the vertical picture plane, the bars still, even in 3D, show size-constancy divergence.
 The effect is apparently embedded so early in the brain’s attempt to make sense of visual scenes that it cannot be over-ridden by knowledge.